ferparra/My-Readwise/pages/1___N I'm Beyond Thrilled... (highlights).md

 	  --> ([View Tweet](https://twitter.com/Jeanvaljean689/status/1359555692890255362))
 	- 83/n I make this distinction very consciously ...

-	  The *individual* may well get to have a "second brain"-like feeling, with a well designed Memex -
+	  The *individual* may well get to have a "[[second brain]]"-like feeling, with a well designed Memex -

 	  But the TRUE magic is that a community can discover a sense of collective ❤️️and in synchrony + that's where *wisdom* begins. https://t.co/wUZbQ0nieN ([View Tweet](https://twitter.com/Jeanvaljean689/status/1359555700242845700))
 	- 84/n ❤